-During project validation the restoration plan and GHG assertion will be evaluated against the Peatland Code by an approved validation body.
+During project plan validation the restoration plan and GHG assertion will be evaluated against the Peatland Code by an approved validation body.

-Contact one of the approved validation bodies to arrange project validation.
-Ideally project validation is in place before any restoration work starts.
-If needed however, restoration could start prior to completion of project validation IF sufficient baseline evidence is handed in to the validation body.
-The risk of not achieving project validation is for the project.
-In this instance project validation should be achieved as soon as possible and before finishing the restoration.
+Contact one of the approved third party independent validation bodies to arrange project plan validation: see the Peatland Code website for contact information.
+Ideally, project plan validation should be in place before any restoration work starts, which might take anywhere between 3-12 months.

+If needed however, restoration could start prior to completion of project plan validation IF sufficient baseline evidence is handed in to the validation body.
+In this instance the risk of not achieving project plan validation is for the project.
+In this case project plan validation should be achieved as soon as possible and before finishing the restoration.

-The following documents should be emailed to the validation/verification body:
+The following documents should be emailed to the validation/verification body.
+Where templates are provided they have to be used: